What is Friends of Canandaigua Canine Campus (CCC) and what role does the group play in this project?

 Dog parks benefit people, their dogs and communities.
 A pleasurable outing to a dog park strengthens bonds between owners and their pets but also encourages human connections establishing camaraderie between pet lovers of all ages and socio-economic backgrounds.
 When residents and neighbors feel connected, it makes the community, as a whole, a better place to live, work and play.
 Dogs that experience sufficient off-leash exercise and socialization opportunities are happier, healthier canine citizens outside the dog park, too.

-CCC has estimated that approximately half of Canandaigua city residences have a dog.
+Friends of CCC has estimated that approximately half of Canandaigua city residences have a dog.
 In Ontario County, Geneva opened a membership dog park in Summer 2016 while Monroe County already has four.
 Dog parks are the fastest growing urban park category nationwide according to The Trust for Public Land’s 2015 City Park Facts report.
 The number of off-leash dog parks in 2017 grew 7% last year and is up 30% over the past five years.
 People love dog parks!

 Why does the park need to be located in the City of Canandaigua?

 For the city to own, manage and maintain the park, it needs to be located within the city or built on city-owned property.

 The city’s intent is to build and open the park at 97 Buffalo Street in summer 2018 but we are still raising funds for it.

 What is the funding plan?

 The dog park build costs will be a collaborative effort between Friends of CCC, the city and town.
 The city and town are each contributing $30,000 and in-kind services (labor and equipment).
 Friends is raising $78,000.
 We have raised over $46,000.
 To make a donation, click on “Make A Donation” link.
 Every dollar and donor counts!
 Ongoing maintenance costs would be offset by the membership fees.